Normally every Arduino board is programmed via the serial interface.

 The Serial Monitor is the counterpart to the Arduino board.
 It is the program which receives the data from the computer and makes it readable for you.

-You can find it as part of the Arduino IDE under the menu item “Tools/Serial Monitor”.
-Tools like this “Serial Monitor” are also called terminal programs.
-The program is also a good alternative to the “Serial Monitor” of the Arduino IDE HTERM.
+You can find it as part of the Arduino IDE under the menu item "Tools/Serial Monitor".
+Tools like this "Serial Monitor" are also called terminal programs.
+A good alternative to the "Serial Monitor" of the Arduino IDE is also the program HTERM.

 In the window of the serial monitor you can set the baud rate.
 Here you have to set the same value that you have set before in the program code.